stashed/stash/docs/guides/platforms/rook.md

 # Using Stash with Rook Storage Service

 This tutorial will show you how to use Stash to **backup** and **restore** a Kubernetes volume in [Rook](https://rook.io/) storage service.
 Here, we are going to backup the `/source/data` folder of a busybox pod into [AWS S3](/docs/guides/backends.md#aws-s3) compatible [Rook Object Storage](https://rook.io/docs/rook/master/object.html).
-Then, we will show how to recover this data into a `PersistentVolumeClaim` of [Rook Block Storage](https://rook.io/docs/rook/master/block.html).
-We will also re-deploy deployment using this recovered volume.
+Then, we are going to show how to recover this data into a `PersistentVolumeClaim` of [Rook Block Storage](https://rook.io/docs/rook/master/block.html).
+We are going to also re-deploy deployment using this recovered volume.

 ## Before You Begin